MatejKovacic/RasPBX-install/README.md

       fixed-address 192.168.100.51;
     }

 The configuration is quite straightforward, so it does not need additional explanation.
+Just keep in mind, that we set up static DHCP address for `192.168.100.51`, while range for dynamic DHCP addresses are defined from `192.168.100.60` to  `192.168.100.100`.
+So never mix up dynamic rang with static IP addresses.
+If you mix that up, you can get some warnings from your ISC DHCP server.

+Oh, and don't forget so open firewall to that network, in order to pass DHCP traffic.
+Since this is a really specific network, we can open everthing: `sudo ufw allow from 192.168.100.0/24 to any`.

-finally we just restart DHCP server to see if everything is working well, and that is it: `sudo systemctl restart isc-dhcp-server.service`
+Finally we just restart DHCP server to see if everything is working well, and that is it: `sudo systemctl restart isc-dhcp-server.service`

 Now our phone is connected to *vpnbridge* RaspberryPi device and has an IP address assigned, but it is not working.
 Why?